MicrosoftDocs/dynamics-365-mixed-reality/mr-docs/remote-assist/voice-commands-hololens.md

 # Voice commands and gestures for Dynamics 365 Remote Assist on HoloLens

 You can navigate Dynamics 365 Remote Assist on HoloLens and HoloLens 2 using voice commands and gaze instead of gestures.
 Some voice commands are contextual, so they only work in particular areas of the user interface.
-For example, “Start inking” only works if the ink tool is already active.
+For example, “Start inking” only works if the **Draw** tool is already active.
 You can also gaze at any button and say “Select.”

 At this time, voice commands and speech recognition are [available in specific languages for Hololens](./faq-hololens.md).